skrattaren/apf.rst/apf.rst

   King's touch can cure scrofula (also known as the King's Evil), which is a tubercular infection of the lymphatic glands.

-  A similar type of legend occurs in Tolkien's "`The Lord of the Rings`_", but Shakespeare also has a lot to say on the subject in "Macbeth_", act 4, scene 3.
+  A similar type of legend occurs in Tolkien's **The Lord of the Rings**, but Shakespeare also has a lot to say on the subject in **Macbeth**, act 4, scene 3.

 - [p.
 105/76] "Within were the eight members of the Lancre Morris Men [...]